 There are plenty of applicants willing to work on a Kona coffee farm in Hawaii.
-Typically the WWOOFers will live on the farm for anywhere from a couple weeks to several months.
+Typically the WWOOFers will live on the farm for anywhere from a couple of weeks to several months.
 No prior farm experience is required, only a willingness to work and learn.

 We may seem like hard-nosed workaholics compares to some of the hosts.
 When looking for workers I will certainly point out that we are not a hobby farm but a full-time working farm.
 I think it’s important that applicants know what they’re getting into.
 I don’t expect experienced workers but I do expect individuals that are willing to get their hands dirty and learn about farming.
-I can’t teach much about “ecological mysticism” or “edible landscaping” but I can promise exposure to things like diesel tractor maintenance, barn construction and all aspects of commercial coffee farming.
+I can’t teach much about “ecological mysticism” or “edible landscaping” but I can promise exposure to things like diesel tractor maintenance, barn construction, and all aspects of commercial coffee farming.

 We’ll probably ask for about 30 hours of work per week in exchange for a place to stay and food.
-I was afraid that’s too harsh but other farmers assured me that there are plenty of applicants willing to live in a tent and shower under a hose in exchange for working on a coffee farm in Hawaii.
-We’ll offer a room with lights, a flushing toilet, a hot shower and even a little kitchen area (once construction is completed).
+I was afraid that was too harsh but other farmers assured me that there are plenty of applicants willing to live in a tent and shower under a hose in exchange for working on a coffee farm in Hawaii.
+We’ll offer a room with lights, a flushing toilet, a hot shower, and even a little kitchen area (once construction is completed).
 Is that a fair trade for lots of hard work?
 I’m hoping someone will think so because I could really use the help.
 If you know anybody that might be interested, let us know and we’ll see if we can work something out.